alidiusk/alidiusk.github.io/content/posts/aoc2020-asm.md

 ultimately interfacing with the operating system in this way.

 As we are working with Linux in our code, we will use the *system call* interface.
-This is ultimately rather simmple.
+This is ultimately rather simple.
 We will just have to move some data into specific registers to tell the Linux kernel what operation we want to perform, as well as supply data to perform that operation, and then we use the `syscall` instruction.

-Each syscall has a corresponding number.
+Each system call has a corresponding number.
 The ones that we will use are:
 * `read` -- 0 : read from a file
 * `write` -- 1 : write to a file
 * `open` -- 2 : open a file
 * `close` -- 3 : close a file

-We move the number of the syscall into `rax`, move other arguments into other specified registers, and then use `syscall` to perform the operation.
+We move the number of the system call into `rax`, move other arguments into other specified registers, and then use `syscall` to perform the operation.

-Think of a syscall as a function -- just a special function that the Linux kernel executes.
+Think of a `syscall` as a function -- just a special function that the Linux kernel executes.

 ## Memory